Applying for the Rome Program

 ensure higher standing on the waitlist.
 Submit all other parts of the application

-as early as possibly and bring a copy of your passport as soon as it arrives.
+as early as possible and bring a copy of your passport as soon as it arrives.
 Learn

 how to apply for a passport at the US Dept. of State website.